 - 1. Start with Denominator - 2.
 Check Patients aged greater than or equal to 18 years on date of encounter. - a.
 If Patients aged greater than or equal to 18 years on date of encounter equals No, do not include in Eligible Population/Denominator.
 Stop processing. - b.
-If Patients aged greater than or equal to 18 years on date of encounter equals Yes, proceed to check Patient encounter during the performance period as listed in Denominator\. - 3.
-Check Patient encounter during the performance period as listed in Denominator\: - a.
-If Patient encounter during the performance period as listed in Denominator\ equals No, do not include in Eligible Population/Denominator.
+If Patients aged greater than or equal to 18 years on date of encounter equals Yes, proceed to check Patient encounter during the performance period as listed in Denominator. - 3.
+Check Patient encounter during the performance period as listed in Denominator: - a.
+If Patient encounter during the performance period as listed in Denominator equals No, do not include in Eligible Population/Denominator.
 Stop processing. - b.
-If Patient encounter during the performance period as listed in Denominator\ equals Yes, proceed to check Telehealth modifier. - 4.
-Check Telehealth modifier. - a.
-If Telehealth modifier equals No, proceed to check BMI not documented, documentation the patient is not eligible for BMI calculation\\. - b.
-If Telehealth modifier equals Yes, do not include in Eligible Population/Denominator.
+If Patient encounter during the performance period as listed in Denominator equals Yes, proceed to check Telehealth Modifier. - 4.
+Check Telehealth Modifier. - a.
+If Telehealth Modifier equals No, proceed to check Documentation stating the patient has received or is currently receiving palliative or hospice care. - b.
+If Telehealth Modifier equals Yes, do not include in Eligible Population/Denominator.
 Stop processing. - 5.
-Check BMI not documented, documentation the patient is not eligible for BMI calculation\\: - a.
-If BMI not documented, documentation the patient is not eligible for BMI calculation\\ equals No, proceed to check BMI is documented as being outside of normal parameters, follow-up plan is not documented, documentation the patient is not eligible\\. - b.
-If BMI not documented, documentation the patient is not eligible for BMI calculation\\ equals Yes, do not include in Eligible Population/Denominator.
+Check Documentation stating the patient has received or is currently receiving palliative or hospice care: - a.
+If Documentation stating the patient has received or is currently receiving palliative or hospice care equals No, proceed to check Documentation of patient pregnancy anytime during the measurement period prior to and including the current encounter. - b.
+If Documentation stating the patient has received or is currently receiving palliative or hospice care equals Yes, do not include in Eligible Population/Denominator.
 Stop processing. - 6.
-Check BMI is documented as being outside of normal parameters, follow-up plan is not documented, documentation the patient is not eligible\\: - a.
-If BMI is documented as being outside of normal parameters, follow-up plan is not documented, documentation the patient is not eligible\\ equals No, include in Eligible Population/Denominator. - b.
-If BMI is documented as being outside of normal parameters, follow-up plan is not documented, documentation the patient is not eligible\\ equals Yes, do not include in Eligible Population/Denominator.
-Stop processing.

-7. Denominator Population
+Check Documentation of patient pregnancy anytime during the measurement period prior to and including the current encounter. - a.
+If Documentation of patient pregnancy anytime during the measurement period prior to and including the current encounter equals No, include in Eligible Population/Denominator. - b.
+If Documentation of patient pregnancy anytime during the measurement period prior to and including the current encounter equals Yes, do not include in Eligible Population/Denominator.
+Stop processing. - 7.
+Denominator Population - a.

-- a.
 Denominator Population is all Eligible Patients in the Denominator.
 Denominator is represented as Denominator in the Sample Calculation listed at the end of this document.
 Letter d equals 80 patients in the Sample Calculation. - 8.
 Start Numerator